u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 After the match, we discussed that option 2 might have actually won us the matchup in straight sets.

 Girls had their final group stage match against Kanpur.
-The Kanpur girl — easily the best singles player in the tournament — took down Idhaa in the first match effortlessly.
-The second player was not as strong as the first, but she knew how to keep the ball in play.
-Also, during the doubles, Idhaa and Krishna got into a dispute, which didn't help either.
+The Kanpur girl, who was easily the best singles player in the tournament, took down Idhaa in the first match effortlessly.
+For doubles, Kanpur's second player was not as strong as the first, but she knew how to keep the ball in play.
+Also, during the match, Idhaa and Krishna got into a dispute, which didn't help either.
 Kanpur beat us, as expected.

 ###### quarterfinals